 New for 2021: STEM Community

 There is a dedicated group for primary STEM, providing you with ongoing engagement, support and collaboration with your peers and our experienced STEM Learning experts.
+It's a great place to ask questions and boost your STEM subject knowledge.

 STEM Ambassadors are volunteers from a wide range of science, technology, engineering and mathematics (STEM) related jobs and disciplines across the UK, including engineers, designers, architects, scientists and technicians.
 We work with over 30,000 STEM Ambassadors from more than 2,500 different employers.
 They offer their time and enthusiasm to help bring STEM subjects to life, bringing a new and inspiring perspective to STEM lessons and demonstrating their value in life and careers.